Application Info and Deadlines

 - Completed Rackham application

 - Three letters of recommendation.
 Please make sure that you register three recommenders when you fill out the online application even if you don’t yet know who the third will be.
 If you only enter one or two and click submit you will be unable to go in the ApplyWeb system and enter a third later.
-We recommend that you enter a placeholder name which you will be able to go in and change in ApplyWeb under Review Your Activity.
+We recommend that you enter a placeholder name which you will be able to go in and make a change later.
+Information on changing recommenders or resending requests can be found here.

-- Statement of Purpose - The statement should be about 500 words long and tell about the applicant's academic experience to date, his or her reasons for wanting to do graduate work in Comparative Literature at Michigan, and his or her eventual career expectations.
+- Statement of Purpose - The statement should be about 500 words long and discuss the applicant's academic experience to date, their reasons for wanting to do graduate work in Comparative Literature at Michigan, and eventual career expectations.
 This statement should include an indication of the fields to be studied, e.g., major field: French; minor field: Women's Studies.
-Upload at the Statement of Purpose page.

 - GRE scores are not required.
-Any scores sent to U-M will NOT be reviewed by CompLit the admissions committee.
+Scores sent to U-M will NOT be reviewed by CompLit the admissions committee.

 - Transcripts –